tangentecode/obsidian-notes/computer-science/docs/data-structures/hash-tables.md

 - Like [dictionaries](dictionaries.md) in [python](contents-python.md) but with a [hash-algorithm](hash-algorithms.md)

+or _constant time_.
+That is, the ultimate is for access to be instantaneous.

  >You can imagine yourself in a line for a ride at an amusement park.
 The first person in the line gets to go on the ride first.
 The last person gets to go on the ride last.